inlab-geo/cofi/docs/source/examples/generated/synth_data/linear_regression.rst

  .. code-block:: none

-    Here's a complete list of inversion solvers supported by CoFI (grouped by methods):
+    Here's a complete list of inversion tools supported by CoFI (grouped by methods):
     {
         "optimization": [
             "scipy.optimize.minimize",